nurkert/never-up-2-late/README.md

 3. Confirming whether to restart immediately or later.

 When the wizard finishes, NeverUp2Late records the completion status and starts the scheduled update loop.
 You can reopen the wizard at any time with `/nu2l setup` while setup mode is active.
+Server operators can now complete the onboarding headlessly via
+`/nu2l setup complete` from the console, or apply a prepared configuration file with `/nu2l setup apply <file>`.

+To skip the wizard entirely on fresh installations, set `setup.skipWizard: true` in `config.yml`.
+The plugin will immediately persist the default sources and start update checks.

 ![Setup wizard showing update source selection](images/setup-update-source.png)